NethermindEth/juno/docs/docs/websocket.md

 # WebSocket Interface :globe_with_meridians:

-Juno provides a WebSocket RPC interface to interact with that supports all of [Starknet's JSON-RPC API](https://github.com/starkware-libs/starknet-specs/blob/master/api/starknet_api_openrpc.json) endpoints.
+Juno provides a WebSocket RPC interface that supports all of [Starknet's JSON-RPC API](https://github.com/starkware-libs/starknet-specs/blob/master/api/starknet_api_openrpc.json) endpoints and allows you to [subscribe to newly created blocks](#subscribe-to-newly-created-blocks).

 ## Enable the WebSocket server